About a Hand Painted Kitchen in Sligo

 In the majority of cases it would be totally unnecessary to sand enough to remove dirt & grease, & in the process clog up a ton of sanding discs.
-What’s required on the majority of doors, especially a veneered door like the ones seen above, is a deep clean & a key of the surface, I use 220 grit paper.
+What’s required on the majority of doors, especially a veneered door like the ones here, is a deep clean & a key of the surface.
+I use 220 grit paper.

-A simple process, dilute roughly 2 parts in 10 with water (you can increase this amount for tough tasks), spray on & leave for 10 minutes, let it do it’s work.
+A simple process, dilute roughly 2 parts in 10 with water (you can increase this amount for tough tasks).
+I spray it on & leave for 10 minutes, to let it do its work.
 Then out with a coarse scouring pad, be sure to get into every corner.
-Rinse well & it’s time to sand…
+Rinse well & it’s time to sand.

 Preparing the Surface for Paint

-Once the surfaces are fully dry after cleaning it’s time for sanding, providing a key for the primer to adhere to.
+Once the surfaces are fully dry after cleaning, it’s time for sanding.
+The aim is to provide a key for the primer to adhere to.
 Very few large, flat areas in this kitchen, so I mostly used a 180 grit sanding pad.
 The doors, back in the workshop, were a different story.
-Sanded front & back with 240 grit orbital sander with molding & edges sanded by hand…
+Sanded front & back with 240 grit orbital sander .
+The molding & edges I sanded by hand.

 Tikkurila Otex Adhesion Primer

 For many years I used Zinsser Coverstain as my “go to” oil based primer.
-But thanks to Mark Nash & others at Traditional Painter I use Tikkurila Otex, it really is a fantastic product.
-Easy to use, amazing coverage & sands glass smooth ready for top-coats…
+But thanks to Mark Nash & other specialist kitchen painters at Traditional Painter I use Tikkurila Otex, it really is a fantastic product.
+Easy to use, amazing coverage & sands glass smooth ready for top-coats.

 To apply Otex I use a standard set up these days.
 Fox Paint Brushes in a variety of sizes right up to 3 inch for the door backs seen above, Fox Sash Brushes for detail & Fox Sleeves for getting large areas covered as fast as possible.